-Linear equations and linear graphs are some of the most common test questions on the PSAT Math Test.
-Linear Equations can be used to model relationships and changes such as those concerning time, temperature, or population.
-Read More >
+Linear equations and linear graphs are some of the most common test questions on the PSAT math test.
+Linear Equations can be used to model relationships and changes such as those about time, temperature, or population.

-On the PSAT Math Test, another way linear equations can be made to look complicated is for them to be disguised in “real-world” word problems, where it’s up to you to extract and solve an equation.
-Read more >
+On the PSAT math test, there are several ways linear equations can be made to look complicated.
+For example, sometimes they’re disguised in “real-world” word problems where it’s up to you to extract and solve an equation.

-On the PSAT Math Test, working with equations algebraically is only half the battle.
-The PSAT Math Test will also expect you to work with graphs of linear equations, which means using lines in slope-intercept form and point-slope form.
-Read More >
+On the PSAT math test, working with algebra equations is only half the battle.
+The PSAT math test will also expect you to work with graphs of linear equations, which means using lines in slope-intercept form and point-slope form.

 While solving systems of equations can be relatively straightforward once you get the hang of it, sometimes you’ll encounter a complex word problem and need to translate it into a system of equations and then solve.

 The PSAT Math Test contains multiple-choice and grid-in questions, as well as multi-part math question sets.
 These question sets have multiple parts that are based on the same scenario and may require more analysis and planning than a typical multiple-choice question.

 Ratios and proportions are quite common in everyday life.
 Whether it’s making a double batch of meatballs or calculating the odds of winning the lottery, you’ll find that ratios and proportions are invaluable in myriad situations.